-OCTA's bus system operates 58 routes that serve over 5,000 bus stops which operate over a 798 square-mile area, in 34 cities and unincorporated areas.
+OCTA's bus system offers 58 routes and over 5,000 bus stops which operate over a 798 square-mile area, in 34 cities and unincorporated areas.
 OCTA routes include local and community routes which travel between cities, express routes which travel on freeways, OC Flex on-demand service, and Stationlink service that connects Orange County Metrolink stations with major employment centers.
 Figure 1 depicts the OCTA system map.